myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Getting Device History

 Cayenne maintains historical information on data received from connected devices.
-Let's examine using the Cayenne API to query historical data for our example devices and see some very different examples of how the Tank Monitoring sample app uses this data to display the information to the user.
+Let's examine using the Cayenne REST API to query historical data for our example devices and see some very different examples of how the Tank Monitoring sample app uses this data to display the information to the user.

 ##### Sensor History example

 Tapping on a device from the Tank Monitoring sample app's *Status* screen opens the *Device History* screen which displays historical device data.
 The user can use this table view to filter and examine data.
-Let's explore how this is accomplished using the Cayenne API.
+Let's explore how this is accomplished using the Cayenne REST API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524084752/Restaurant-iPhone_Sensor-1-1.png" width="346" height="615" alt="Sample App Device History screen"><br/><br/></p>

 ```
-Dev to provide example code for how the Sample app history details screen uses the Cayenne API to fetch the historical data for display.
+Dev to provide example code for how the Sample app history details screen uses the Cayenne REST API to fetch the historical data for display.

 IF the Actuator and Temperature in/out differ, we should document both examples in code.
 ```

 ##### Asset Tracking example

 The Tank Monitoring sample app's *Map* screen provides another great example of using historical device data in a unique way.
 In this case, for display of device location and status on a map.
-Let's take a look at this *Asset Tracking* feature and how the Cayenne API is used to accomplish this.
+Let's take a look at this *Asset Tracking* feature and how the Cayenne REST API is used to accomplish this.

 **Displaying device location on a map**

 On the *Map* screen in the Tank Monitoring sample app, the user can see the location and movement of their devices on a map.
-This unique presentation makes use of current and historical device information provided in the Cayenne API to visualize device location data.
+This unique presentation makes use of current and historical device information provided in the Cayenne REST API to visualize device location data.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524091320/Restaurant-iPhone_SensorMap-1-13.png" width="660" height="371" alt="Sample App rotated map screen"><br/><br/></p>